kaliiiiiiiiii/Selenium-Profiles/README.md

 * **Undetected** by Google, Cloudflare, ..
 * Modifying or **adding headers** supported using "ModHeader" chrome-extension

+for the latest features, have a look at the `dev`branch

 ### Feel free to test my code!

 ## Getting Started